ribner/tooshort/README.md

 **Args:**

-- OHE: Array of columns to be processed with sklearn OneHotEncoder, this accepts non numerical categorical rows without need for label encoding. - Default []
+- OHE (list): columns to be processed with sklearn OneHotEncoder, this accepts non numerical categorical rows without need for label encoding. - Default []
-- standard_scale: list.
-List of columns to be processes with standard scalar. - Defualt []
+- standard_scale (list): List of columns to be processes with standard scalar. - Defualt []
-- numerical_impute: list. list of column names that should be imputed using mean method. - Default []
+- numerical_impute (list): List of column names that should be imputed using mean method. - Default []
-- categorical_impute: list. list of column names that should be imputed to 'missing'. - Default []
+- categorical_impute (list): List of column names that should be imputed to 'missing'. - Default []
-- label_encode: dict.
-Keys in the dict should be the column names to transform, the values should be lists that contain the various values in the column, the order of the values will determine the encoding (1st element will be 0 etc.). - Default {}
+- label_encode (dict): Keys in the dict should be the column names to transform, the values should be lists that contain the various values in the column, the order of the values will determine the encoding (1st element will be 0 etc.). - Default {}

 **Returns:**